gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 A `Promise` object with an array of `RemoteModuleRegistrationError` if any error happens during the registration.

 - `RemoteModuleRegistrationError`:
-    - `url`: The URL of the module federation remote that failed to load.
+    - `remoteName`: The name of the remote module that failed to load.
-    - `containerName`: The name of the [dynamic container](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers) that Squide attempted to recover.
     - `moduleName`: The name of the [module](#name) that Squide attempted to recover.
     - `error`: The original error object.